 Hi!
-I am Tania Reid and am a specialist clutter and hoarding practitioner who started For the Crowded House in 2012.
-It’s now 2017, I has facilitated over 340 hoarding training days across Australia, and most of my time is spent with people in their own cluttered and hoarded homes.
+I am Tania Reid and am a specialist clutter and hoarding practitioner, in Melbourne.
+I started For the Crowded House in 2012.
+It’s now 2019, I has facilitated over 440 hoarding training days across Australia, and most of my time is spent with people in their own cluttered and hoarded homes.

 After 13 years in the community sector, I decided to take a leap into the unknown world of business owner and follow my passion to support people feeling stuck or overwhelmed by clutter or hoarded items.
 Some people call themselves collectors, finders/keepers or hoarders.

 In 2014, I self-published the first children’s book that explores how clutter and hoarding can impact on children.
-To help launch the book, with some help from my niece and nephews, we made this 56 second clip on a Sunday afternoon.
+It’s called “An Ordinary House”.

 February 2014 -The book was launched by the eminent Dr Chris Mogan & Annika read the story to us all.